truonghoangnguyen/nikaya2/.scripts/nm-all-out/119-mindfulness-of-the-body.md

 ## Notes

 [^1129]: §§4-17 of this sutta is identical with MN 10.4-30, except that here the refrain on insight has been replaced by the refrain that begins "As he abides thus diligent."
 This change indicates a shift in emphasis from insight in MN 10 to concentration in the present sutta.
-This shift reappears in the passage on the jhānas at $\S \S 18-21$ and the passage on the direct knowledges at $\S \S 37-41$, both of which distinguish this sutta from MN 10.
+This shift reappears in the passage on the jhānas at §§18-21 and the passage on the direct knowledges at §§37-41, both of which distinguish this sutta from MN 10.

 [^1130]: The similes for the jhānas are also found at MN 39.15-18 and MN 77.25-28.